 Preferred general claims, such as wages of employees or certain tax claims.

-Debtor-in-possession (DIP) financing after the commencement of these proceedings can be treated as common benefit claims.
+Debtor-in-possession financing after the commencement of these proceedings can be treated as common benefit claims.

-It is not common for senior lenders to have instruments with rights to achieve equity appreciation.
+It is uncommon for senior lenders to have instruments with rights to achieve equity appreciation.
 However, mezzanine finance providers can obtain equity appreciation by providing finance through:

 Convertible bonds (shinkabu yoyakuken tsuki shasai).

 Preferred shares that can be converted to common shares.

-Also, it is not uncommon to grant equity kickers to mezzanine finance providers are sometimes granted equity kickers.
+Furthermore, mezzanine finance providers are sometimes granted equity kickers.
 These equity kickers are usually structured as stock options (shinkabu yoyakuken) that are exercisable on or after exit of the private equity fund.

 Portfolio company management

 Typical incentive structures include performance-based annual bonuses and stock options.
 In addition, top management can hold minority shares in the company.
-In some cases, private equity funds enter into agreements with management to set out pre-determined performance targets for annual bonuses, to incentivise the management.
-Stock options are also sometimes subject to performance vesting features.
-In many cases, stock options become exercisable on exit of the private equity fund (for example, through an IPO or trade sale).
+In some cases, private equity funds enter in agreements with management to set out pre-determined performance targets for annual bonuses, to incentivise the management.
+Stock options are occasionally subject to performance vesting features.
+Stock options often become exercisable on exit of the private equity fund, for example, through an IPO or trade sale.

-Companies can offer qualified stock options (zeisei-tekikaku stock options) that are taxed at capital gains rates (about 20%) when the shares are sold.
-No tax is due when they are exercised, whereas non-qualified stock options are taxed at the time of exercise and at other tax rates (for example, as salary income).
-Although it depends on the level of income of the person who exercises the stock options, the tax rate for salary income is generally higher than the capital gains rates.
+Companies can offer qualified stock options (zeisei-tekikaku) taxed at capital gains rates (about 20%) when the shares are sold.
+No tax is due when they are exercised, whereas non-qualified stock options are taxed at the time of exercise and at other tax rates, for example, as salary income.
+The tax is dependent on the income level of the person exercising the stock options.
+The tax rate for salary income is generally higher than the capital gains rates.

 To be classified as qualified stock options, certain conditions must be met, including:

-Stock options must be granted to a director, officer or employee of the company issuing the stock option (or its subsidiary).
+The stock options must be granted to a director, officer or employee of the company issuing the stock options or its subsidiary.

-A stock option grant agreement must provide certain conditions, for example the:
+A stock option grant agreement must provide certain conditions, for example:

-stock option must be exercised after two years and before ten years from the date of the corporate resolution to grant the stock option;
+the stock options must be exercised more than two years but less than ten years after the date of the corporate resolution granting the stock options; and